kleinerm/Psychtoolbox-3/PsychSourceGL/Cohorts/libDC1394/Readme.txt

    build and install the library on your system.

-3. By default, we install the library build products to /usr/local/lib and link statically against /usr/local/lib/libdc1394.a and have the header files in /usr/local/include
+3. By default, we install the library build products to /usr/local/lib and have the header files in /usr/local/include

    -> Change the XCode project settings or other makefile settings to
       adapt for different paths or dynamic linking.